colinman/keynet/README.md

 ```
     OpIdentity:
+        Create: Enforces that the creation is signed, by a public key with a valid
+                chain to a root CA (from ca-certificates package).
+                TODO: this "Create" part is hand-wavy.
+Should we even mention?
-        Enforces that update signature is signed by "value" in k-v store.
+        Update: Enforces that update signature is signed by the previous "value" in
+                k-v store.
     OpStatement:
         Enforces that create/update signature is signed by "key" in k-v store.
     OpNOfMIdentities:
         Enforces that the update signature is a valid threshold sig for N of
         the M identities specified by the transaction.
 (Create operations
         define which M public keys are valid for the threshold sig)
+        TODO: This part is also hand-wavy.
+Where does the M parameter go?
 ```

 ### Network RPCs